Aquatic Invasive Species

 Unfortunately, the concerns do not end with plants.
 In fact, aquatic invasive animals pose a far greater threat to our waterways.
 Of immediate concern are two freshwater mussel species, Zebra and Quagga Mussels; there are no known occurrences of these mussels in British Columbia.
 These invertebrates rapidly colonize hard surfaces and can subsequently clog water-intake structures, impact recreation, alter food webs and affect water quality.
 Invasive mussels can affect entire ecosystems.
 Recent research has determined there is a high risk of invasive mussels not only surviving in some parts of Okanagan Lake, but there is a high potential for massive infestations.

 When it comes to aquatic invasive species, the ecological balance of our lakes and rivers is at risk, and so is our drinking water.
 Prevention of harmful new invasions is the first priority, as it is the most cost-effective way to deal with the problem.
 Once species are established, the task becomes far more complex and costly.

-Since 2013, OASISS has worked cooperatively with the Okanagan Basin Water Board (OBWB) and the provincial government on a valley wide campaign to stop the spread of aquatic invasive species.
-In 2016 staff will once again be at boat launches, campsites, festivals, fairs and marinas.
+Since 2013, OASISS has worked cooperatively with the Okanagan Basin Water Board (OBWB) local government, marinas and yacht clubs, and the provincial government on a valley wide campaign to stop the spread of aquatic invasive species.
+In 2016 staff are once again at boat launches, campsites, festivals, fairs and marinas.
 Watch our website or follow our FaceBook page for job postings.

-Summer students Tiffany (South Okanagan), Brendan (Central Okanagan) and Adrianne (North Okanagan), and Heather, the Aquatics Program Assistant did an awesome job of helping to protect our waters in 2015.
+Summer students James (South Okanagan), Eric (Central Okanagan) and Alicia (North Okanagan) are helping to protect our waters in 2016.

 Preventing Zebra and Quagga Mussels from invading the Okanagan is a high priority.